Jorvik Radio

-Jorvik Radio is a independent radio station based in the city of York, in North Yorkshire.
+Jorvik Radio is a community radio station based in the city of York, in North Yorkshire.
 The studios are located in Burnholme, York.
 It takes its name from Jorvik, the historical Viking name for York.

 The station launched at 07:00 on 4 November 2019; the first song played on air was Shed Seven's 'Disco Down'.

 Programming

 As a community radio service, Jorvik Radio originates all of its own programming.

 According to the station's "Key Commitments" statement, it is required to broadcast information that covers community sports, the arts, commerce, current affairs, diversity, and faith.

 Transmission

 The station broadcasts via FM on a frequency of 94.8 MHz with an ERP of 100 watts, DAB+ and online.
 Its transmitter site is located on a residential building to the west of the city centre.